 Morecroft et al (1999) 5-hydroxytryptamine receptors mediating contraction in human small muscular pulmonary arteries: importance of the 5-HT1B receptor.
 J Immunol 128 730 PMID: 10516655

 Kim et al (2013) Targeted inhibition of serotonin type 7 (5-HT7) receptor function modulates immune responses and reduces the severity of intestinal inflammation.
 Neuron 190 4795 PMID: 23554310

 Gantz et al (2013) Spontaneous inhibitory synaptic currents mediated by a G protein-coupled receptor.
 Am J Physiol Renal Physiol 78 807 PMID: 23764286

 Do you know of a great paper that uses 5-Carboxamidotryptamine maleate from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area